You may have just breathed a huge sigh of relief.

 Starting your transition now puts you on track to meet the compliance deadline, helps you avoid the higher fees some providers will charge for taking you on as a client late in the game and reduces the stressful chaos that comes with further delay.

-11+ Months to Deadline
+11+ Months to the ASC Compliance Deadline

 Meet with key people in accounting and cross-functional stakeholders.